Biodynamic Agriculture An Organic Method

 Liquid Manures, Herbal Teas, Crop Rotation, Companion Planting, are also methods of Biodynamic Agriculture.

-Keep an eye out in 2019, for further articles on these other methods as well as Biodynamic preparations, techniques, and uses.
+Keep an eye out for further articles on these other methods as well as Biodynamic preparations, techniques, and uses.

 I believe sharing the fantastic results can lead to a Chemical Free sustainable future for us all.